HDFS Graduate Research Award

 To Apply

-Currently enrolled graduate students in the HDFS master’s or doctoral program who have an approved thesis, qualifying exam, or dissertation proposal/prospectus may apply by submitting the following materials to Dr. Mallory Lucier-Greer, the Graduate Program Officer (GPO):
+Currently enrolled graduate students in the HDFS master’s or doctoral program who have an approved thesis, qualifying exam, or dissertation proposal/prospectus may apply by submitting the following materials to Dr. Ben Hinnant, the Graduate Program Officer (GPO):

 • Standardized Cover Sheet

-• Executive summary (3-5 pages) of the research project including project purpose, review of the study methods, potential contributions to the field, and budget.
+• Executive summary (3-5 pages) of the research project including project purpose, study design and methodology, potential contributions to the field, and budget.

 • Nomination letter from the major professor or research sponsor.
 The letter may be submitted directly to the GPO.